Jinlock9/jinlock9.github.io/_posts/2025-03-09-paper-review-decoupled-access-execute-arch.md

 Stores are issued as soon as addresses are computed, without waiting for data.
 This approach allows loads to proceed without being blocked by pending stores.
 A **Write Address Queue (WAQ)** holds store addresses until corresponding data is available.
 A potential issue is store-load conflicts, which can be resolved via *interlocks* or *associative comparison* in hardware.

 #### **4. Conditional Branch Instructions**
+The A-Processor should determine as many conditional branches as possible instead of the E-Processor (Execute Processor).
+This approach reduces the E-Processor's dependency on the A-Processor, allowing the A-Processor to run ahead without being blocked.

 Branches must be synchronized between A-processor and E-processor.

 Two additional queues: